George Ivașcu: Final years and death

 By then, the România Literară group had been subject to a clampdown and the full reintroduction of censorship; Lumea was also made to resume the party line.
 At around that time, writer Corneliu Vadim Tudor reported to the Securitate, accusing Ivașcu himself of "ideological subversion".
-Other officials took his side.
+In early 1985, România Literară hosted a piece by Vadim Tudor himself, lampooning Lovinescu.
+Upon reading this, the latter noted in her diary: "The neo-proletkult crowd are invading [that magazine] in droves, and Ivașcu is giving up ground."
+Some Romanian officials openly took Ivașcu's side.
 Macovescu, his friend at the UZP, addressed him a letter intended for publication on his 70th birthday.
 He noted there that Ivașcu had been made to endure "terrifying torments" by "those who believed that the new world [of communism] was their own profitable business."
+Around 1986, România Literară had spearheaded a campaign against the more radical forms of national-communism; Ivașcu allowed the magazine to feature an article by the more liberal communist, Gogu Rădulescu, which ridiculed the nationalists.
+The nationalists' reply was handled in a brochure by Iosif Constantin Drăgan, who argued that Ivașcu was an instrument of foreign enemies.
+It also featured letters from someone calling himself "Calafeteanu", who claimed to have known Ivașcu since his youth, and who detailed various other accusations.
+As noted by critic and diarist Mircea Zaciu, the letters were most likely forged by Drăgan.

 Late in life, Ivașcu was tasked by the regime with editing the work of philosophers Gabriel Liiceanu and Andrei Pleșu, both of them disciples of Constantin Noica, the former political prisoner.
-Ivașcu's work implied participating in censorship: his cuts in Pleșu's text were preserved by Liiceanu as illustrations of a "pathology of culture" under communism.
+His work was another participation in censorship: his cuts in Pleșu's text were preserved by Liiceanu as illustrations of a "pathology of culture" under communism.
 Ivașcu had erased all visible hint that Noica had spent time in prison.
+In 1992, poet and literary historian Marin Mincu similarly accused Ivașcu of silencing the more overt forms of opposition to Ceaușescu, including Mincu's own.
+Mincu sparked some controversy by recounting that, around 1987, Ivașcu would only tolerate anticommunists if they were "greenlit from Paris".